 The assessment process should foster action.
-Focus on one or two action items each year and decide who will be responsible for follow-up.
-As you implement your action plans, keep written records of activities (e.g. meeting minutes) related to the action as documentation of the process.
+Focus on a few action items each year and decide who will be responsible for follow-up and what the timeframe will be.
+As you implement your action plans, keep written records of activities (e.g., meeting minutes) related to the action as documentation of the process.
 Certain action items may be long term and results can be reported in subsequent years.

 Follow-up refers to the unit plan for determining whether or not the action steps successfully improved unit operations.
 This section of the Assessment and Action Plan documents the impact of previous assessment cycles.

 From this follow-up, a unit can determine the impact of operational changes, create action plans for maintaining efficiency, and establish new criteria for further improvement.

 After completing Phase 3, staff should be provided an opportunity to recommend improvements to the unit’s assessment processes.

 - Identifying the need for more, or different, measures for specific objectives.

 - Determining the need to streamline the process of collecting information.